Southwest Network for Economic and Environmental Justice: Environmental Protection Agency accountability campaign

 SNEEJ originally launched its accountability campaign against the Environmental Protection Agency (EPA) on July 31, 1991.
 To launch this campaign, SNEEJ sent letters to the EPA regional offices of Dallas, Denver, and San Francisco.
 These letters detailed examples of the EPA's inaction to environmental injustices harmful to people of color.
 The letters also requested a meeting between the EPA and SNEEJ and new policies to address the EPA's past discrimination.
 In response to the letter the EPA eventually agreed to negotiate with the network.
 Publicity on the effects of pesticides and industrial pollution on the surrounding communities put pressure on the EPA to address the environmental justice concerns.
 As a result of the actions of the SNEEJ, the EPA was forced to address the issues of environmental injustice with increased enforcement of regulations on communities of color as well as a reexamination of U.S. environmental policy.
 The network's campaign also led to the creation of the National Environmental Justice Advisory Committee to the EPA.
 The advisory committee was chaired by SNEEJ founding member, Richard Moore, and established an official voice for SNEEJ and other grassroots organizations.
+Scholars have described environmental justice organizations such as SNEEJ as participants in deliberative decision-making, using negotiation, agency meetings, and policy discussions to push government agencies toward greater accountability.

 Support of Indigenous American groups

 SNEEJ's campaign against the misuse of Indigenous land was a joint effort between the network and Indigenous Americans.
 Originally, this campaign began as an education project of the network but grew from there as SNEEJ began working with Indigenous tribes on important environmental justice issues impacting southwestern Indigenous Americans.
 SNEEJ helped support the Western Shoshone end missile testing, the Diné (Navajo) end mining by Peabody Coal, and the Havasupai in their fight against uranium mining.
 Over the years, the network has continued to work with indigenous groups on other related issues.
+A letter was sent on May 24, 1990 to David Chatfield, expressing the annexation of Indigenous Acoma Pueblo ancestral lands, which was proved to be a successful economic development.
+Indigenous peoples have long been central to the environmental justice movement, advocating for land rights, environmental protection, and resistance to resource exploitation affecting their communities.